kenjennings/Random-Acts-Of-Asm/README.md

 **GTIA256.asm**

-Sets up a simple GTIA mode 9 display (16 grey scales) and uses a DLI to display all 256 GTIA colors.
+Sets up a simple GTIA mode 9 display (16 grey scales) and uses DLIs to change the base color 16 times to display all 256 GTIA colors.

 **font_left_scroll1.asm**